Soil Types: The Formation Process to Its Distribution in Indonesia

 Organic soil is black in color and is the main constituent of peatlands and can later become coal.
 Organic soils tend to have high acidity because they contain some organic acids (humic substances) resulting from the decomposition of various organic matter.
 This soil group is usually poor in minerals, the supply of minerals comes from flowing water or the results of decomposition of living tissue.

-See also difference between cash flow statement and funds flow statement
+See also difference between reservoir and dam

 Organic soils can be planted because they have loose physical properties (nests), so they can store enough water, but because they have high acidity, most food crops will give limited yields and below optimum performance.